sebasmonia/pepita/README.md

 ## Results buffer

 The search runs in the background, and the results are displayed in a new buffer, in CSV format.
-From that buffer you can use:
+You can save the buffer and open it in Excel, for example, or load the data in SQLite.
+When viewing the results the following commands are available:
+* ? - to see the parameters used in the query in the echo area.
-* j - to export to JSON
+* j - to export to JSON.
+You can select which fields to export (separate by comma), or leave blank to export all of them.
-* h - to export to HTML
+* h - to export to HTML.
+Field selection works the same.
+Generates a local web page and launches your default browser.
+It uses https://datatables.net and you can hide columns dinamically.
-* ? - to see the parameters used in the query
 * g - to re-run the query in the same results buffer.
-Use prefix arg to re-run the query in a new buffer.
+Use prefix arg to edit the query before running it.
+If you are constantly checking for a certain message in the last, say 5 minutes, this is great.
+* G - same as `g`, but will send the results to a new buffer.
+Useful to compare two runs of the same search, or the same query but adjusting the time span.

 ## Queries in progress